'Gumnaami' trailer screened before Forward Bloc leaders | Devdiscourse

 "We have watched the trailer but everything can't be understood in the preview of a film," Chatterjee told PTI.
 He said the party leadership heard Mukherji's argument that the film referred to the three theories but he did not seek to project any one of them, leaving it for the audience to decide.

-"But if there is an effort to denigrate Netaji or spread misinformation about our icon, we will strongly protest against it," he said.
-Chatterjee said the party secretariat will take a call on the invite to attend the premiere.
+"But if there is any effort to denigrate Netaji or spread misinformation about our icon, we will strongly protest against it," he said.
+Chatterjee said the party secretariat will take a call on the invite to attend the premier.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)